L-Zipeng/l-zipeng.github.io/_pages/about.md

 ** **

-* Hello,I am guoxing.
-* I am a postgraduate student in NJUST(Nanjing University of Science and Technology) of China.
+* Hi, I am Ercong, a PhD student at [Center for Information and Language Processing](https://www.cis.lmu.de/) (CIS), [LMU of Munich](https://www.lmu.de/en/index.html) in computational linguistics / natural language processing.
-* I obtained my BS degree in Smart Grid Information Engineering from the school of automatic,NJUST(Nanjing University of Science and Technology) in 2019.
-* My research interest is in 2D and 3D Computer Vision.
-* Visit my Chinese blog [here](https://blog.csdn.net/Meet_csdn)!
-* To learn more about me, you can have a view of my CV page [here](https://gx-sun.github.io/cv/), or download my resume here: [Chinese version](https://gx-sun.github.io/files/resume.pdf).
+* Previously, I completed my M.Sc. degree in computational linguistics and informatics at [LMU of Munich](https://www.lmu.de/en/index.html) and my B.A. degree in German linguistics and Finance at [Shanghai Jiao Tong University](https://schuetze.cis.lmu.de/) (SJTU).
+I also spent one semester at [University of Heidelberg](https://www.uni-heidelberg.de/en) for an exchange study in Germanistik im Kulturvergleich.